EvgeniDubov/hellinger-distance-criterion/README.md

 # Hellinger Dinstance Criterion
-Hellinger Distance criterion for Random Forest and Decision Tree classifiers sklearn implementation
+Hellinger Distance criterion for sklearn Random Forest and Decision Tree classifiers

 # Build
 You will need a cython "header" file (.pxd) from sklearn.